Next stop, Tremonton Utah.

 What I found for this locale was in the next town over, JC’s Country Diner.
 It says that it’s in Tremonton, but really it’s not.
 I had stashed one of their cards in my bag, but now I can’t find it.
 Anywhos…

-We only stayed but the one night, too bad, I liked it here, but it was WAGON’S HO!
+We only stayed but that one night – too bad, I liked it here, but it was Wagon’s Ho!